nylki/lindenmayer/README.md

 `options` may contain:
 - `axiom`: A String or an Array of Objects to set the initial axiom (sometimes called axiom, start or initiator).
 - `productions`: key-value Object to set the productions from one symbol to its axiom.
-Used when calling `iterate()`.
-A production can be either a String or a Function (see below.)
+Used when calling iterate().
+A production can be either a String, Object or a Function.
-- `finals`: Optional key-value Object to set Functions be executed for each symbol in sequential order.
+- `finals`: Optional key-value Object to set functions that should be executed each symbol in sequential order when calling final().
 Useful for visualization.
-Used when calling `final(optionalArgument)`.

 advanced options (see [API docs](https://github.com/nylki/lindenmayer/blob/master/docs/index.md) for details):